 - Reusable cotton rounds – can be used to wipe your face down on the plane, or remove makeup when paired with Jojoba oil.

 - Menstrual cup – I’ve used my Lunette cup for years and it’s saved me hundreds of dollars.
-Read more about having a zero waste period here.
+There are many benefits to having a zero waste period, particularly financial.

 Some tips for zero waste travel to consider while in transit.

 Pack a zero waste travel kit

 A zero waste travel kit will help you immensely in your planning.

 In essence, it’s a kit that will include everything you need to avoid single-use plastics, such as a lunchbox, reusable bag, reusable bottle, bamboo cutlery and straw.
 Many of these items are perfect for plane travel, too.